BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 The standard documentation tool for C++ projects is Doxygen whereas Sphinx is more widely used in the Python community.

-Breathe and Exhale are Sphinx extensions that allow a seemsless integration of Doxygen in the Sphinx documentation pipeline.
+Breathe and Exhale are Sphinx extensions that allow a seamless integration of Doxygen in the Sphinx documentation pipeline.
 Furthermore, most C++ projects within the HPC team provide Python bindings, which is another reason to use Sphinx as the standard tool to generate documentation of C++ projects.